 12) The Head Count In ‘Home Alone’ Was Flawed From The Start

-In Home Alone (1990) when they counted the people for the trip they say there are 17 people in total.
-An odd number between two vans means they will be split 8/9.
+In Home Alone (1990) once they counted the people for the trip they assert there are 17 people in total.
+An odd number between two vans means they’re going to be split 8/9.
 Since Kevin was missing both vans had 8 people instead, making each group assume they were on the 8-people van, not suspecting a thing.

 Posted by Redditor u/yessyussy